-Historically during times of rapid enrollment growth, this report also has included the capacity projects as required by Board Policy 7200; however, there are no capacity projects proposed for the coming year.
+Historically during times of rapid enrollment growth, this report also includes the capacity projects as required by Board Policy 7200; however, there are no capacity projects proposed for the coming year.

-As part of the process to balance the district budget for the 2023-24 fiscal year, the overall major maintenance budget was temporarily reduced from \$2,000,000 to \$1,000,000 with the intent that the reduction would be restored at a later date when a funding source could be identified.
-This will be the third year with that reduced major maintenance budget and the associated reduction in the number of capital projects.
-The major maintenance budget is annually supplemented by an additional \$500,000 that is a part of our utilities/energy budget to fund capital projects each year.
+As part of the process to balance the projected budget for the 2023-24 fiscal year, the overall major maintenance budget was reduced from \$2,000,000 to \$1,000,000.
+That major maintenance budget is annually supplemented by an additional \$500,000 that is a part of our utilities/energy budget to fund capital projects each year.
 The energy project funds were generated from measured savings from previous energy projects over a 10-year period.
 Energy savings generated from projects the past decade have been placed back in the general fund for other district expenditures.